GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 = Quantum circuit simulation
 == Quantum states and quantum gates
+Quantum circuits provide a natural framework for tensor network representations, where quantum states become vectors and quantum gates become tensors.

-In quantum computing, a quantum state initialized to $|0 angle.r^(times.circle n)$ can be represented as a direct product of $n$ vectors:
+A quantum system initialized to $|0 angle.r^(times.circle n)$ (the $n$-fold tensor product of $|0 angle.r$ states) decomposes as a direct product of $n$ individual qubits:

 #figure(canvas({
   import draw: *
   let s(it) = text(11pt, it)